Team-GhostLand/GhostLand7/README.md

 * Fluid unit: milibuckets
 * No searchbar centering
 * Hidden by default *(Ctrl+O to show)*
+* No changes to keybinds; U, R and A for Usages, Recipes and „Add to favourites” works just fine
 * Set up complete crafting trees for some super-basic AE2 components (enough to build a very simple AE2 setup) and pinned those
 * Slightly altered crafting trees for Create's Brass (to use Tinker's instead of the much more expensive Blaze Burners), Train Tracks (to default to the easiest-to-automate sleepers - tho I couldn't do the same for iron ingots (only ending at gravel instead - no cobble->gravel) because that'd mess up all other recipes) and Rose Quartz (it didn't pick up on the recipie at first), and pinned the „standard setup” for trains.
 Notably, not a lot of adjustments had to be done (only minor tweaks to otherwise pre-configured routes) becasue it seems that Create is supported out-of-the-box.
 Yay!
 * Set up complete crafting trees for Tinker's Controller (the basic-ass-2block-Smeltery one, not the 3x3-big-Smeltery one) and liquid Brass (for those Create craftings mentioned above), and pinned said controller.
 Also, pinned the Crafting Station (not the item, but the recipie itself - becasue there are just too many damn variants; I didn't bother setting up crafting trees for it for the same reason).
 This doesn't even cover 2% of what should be pinned and/or what trees should be set up for a „minimum Tinker's setup”, but setting up Tinkers' trees in particular just feels SO TEDIOUS for some reason.